davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 5.5.6 =

+* Option to keep number of speakers and evaluators in sync (React/REST UI)

+= 5.5.5 =

+* React/REST UI incorporates backup speaker promoted to open role
+* Speech details reset when speaker removed or changed

 = 5.5.2 =